gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 </div>

 ## HTTP message example {#MessageExample}
-These are examples of HTTP request and response sent and received between a client and CIC.
+These are examples of HTTP request and response sent back and forth between a client and CIC.

 ### Request Example
 {% raw %}